ddy623/Prediction-of-Product-Sales/README.md

 ![download](https://github.com/ddy623/Prediction-of-Product-Sales/assets/129712664/7a73b990-a4f2-432e-b80f-a415a5a287c0)

 Figure 4.
 Model shows which features were impact sales based upon the Random Forest Trees.
-It indicatees that Item_MRP, Item_Visibility and Item_Weight impact sales.
+It indicatees that Item_MRP, Item_Visibility and Item_Weight also had an impact on sales.